Moohan/octopusR/README.md

 devtools::install_github("moohan/octopusR")

 ## Usage
-To use most function in octopusR, you will need an API key from Octopus Energy, you can find this on the [developer dashboard](https://octopus.energy/dashboard/developer/).
-Once you have your API key, you can use the `set_api_key()` function to interactively input and store the API key for the session:
+To use most functions in octopusR, you will need an API key from Octopus Energy, you can find this on the [developer dashboard](https://octopus.energy/dashboard/developer/).
+Once you have your API key, you can use `set_api_key()` to interactively input and store the API key for the session:

 ```r
 library(octopusR)